kineme/DataTools/README.markdown

 ## How to install it

    1. Uninstall Kineme StructureTools, Kineme Value Historian, and Kineme Spooky if they are installed.
-   2. Install the [QCPatch Xcode Template](http://kineme.net/release/QCPatchXcodeTemplate/10), a.k.a.
+   2. Install the [QCPatch Xcode Template](https://github.com/kineme/QCPatchXcodeTemplate), a.k.a.
 Quartz Composer unofficial API, a.k.a.
 SkankySDK.
    3. Build DataTools.xcodeproj.
 This will create the file ~/Library/Graphics/Quartz Composer Patches/DataTools.plugin.
    4. Restart Quartz Composer.
 The patches will show up under the Kineme DataTools category.

+## How to run the unit tests

+   1. Download [GHUnit](http://github.com/gabriel/gh-unit) and place GHUnit.framework in /Library/Frameworks/.
+   2. Set the Active Target to Tests.
+   3. Build and Run.

 ## License